mozilla/moz-git-tools/README.markdown

 Create a new working directory based off an existing local git repository.

+## git-tracks

+Gets the name of the current branch's upstream branch.

+You can set this with `git branch --set-upstream CURRENT_BRANCH UPSTREAM_BRANCH`.
+(Note that you must sepecify the current branch in this call!)

+Many other tools here rely on your branch having the correct upstream branch.

 ## git-to-hg-commit

 Find the hg commit corresponding to a git commit.